Colony Management and Caregiver Resources

 One important exception is kittens eight to 12 weeks of age, who are returned only if a caregiver agrees to provide ongoing care and monitor the kittens after they’re returned.

-Of the thousands of cats sterilized, vaccinated and returned to their outdoor homes through Best Friends’ CCPs, roughly 20–25 percent enter the programs by way of shelter intake; the other 75–80 percent are found through community calls and neighborhood canvassing efforts.
+Of the thousands of cats sterilized, vaccinated and returned to their outdoor homes through Best Friends’ CCPs, the majority are found through community calls and neighborhood canvassing efforts.

 It’s also true that some communities have ordinances outlining various requirements for caregivers.
 Best Friends does not encourage such policies, as they tend to drive caregivers underground, thereby hampering efforts to effectively manage community cats.